-- The ignition is on,
+- the ignition is on,

-- · The headlamp switch is off, and
+- the headlamp switch is off and

-- The parking brake is released.
+- the parking brake is released.

-When the DRL are on, only your headlamps will be on.
+When the DRL are on, only your reduced intensity high-beam headlamps will be on.
 The taillamps, sidemarker and other lamps won't be on.
 Your instrument panel won't be lit up either.

-When it begins to get dark, your DRL indicator light is a reminder to turn your headlamp switch on.
+When it's dark enough outside, your DRL will turn off and your low-beam headlamps will illuminate.
 The other lamps that come on with your headlamps will also come on.